 - Pet ownership costs

 - Adaptive or specialized medical equipment

 - Interpreters for the Deaf or hard of hearing

 - Employment training

-Community Living has always scrambled to find funds not provided through traditional sources (state government, United Way, HUD, etc.) in order to provide "extra necessities" for its residents.
+Community Living has always scrambled to find funds not provided through traditional sources (state government, United Way, HUD, etc.) in order to provide “extra necessities” for its residents.
 The same is true for individuals and families caring for those with disabilities.
-Sometimes contributions arrived earmarked for these extras, but not nearly often enough.
+Sometimes contributions arrived earmarked for those extras, but not nearly often enough.
 What could be done to bridge this funding gap?

 In addition to real estate, gifts to the Foundation have come in the form of cash and proceeds from the sale of tangible goods.
 Gifts have been presented by family members, friends and the corporate community.